 What Will You Do?

 The good news for sociology majors is that your studies will be uniquely suited to help you develop the skills you need for a successful 21st century career.
-There are many career opportunities available for sociology majors.
-(Read below)
+There are many career opportunities available for our sociology majors.
+Some of the opportunities is in the social/community services, management, research analysts, teaching, law, publishing, criminal justice, etc.

 There are approximately 21 different fields of study that you can engage in as a sociologist and some of them are as follows: